brendanreg/lablog/llmnr_poison.md

   the requesting machine then attempts to authenticate to the false location by providing their domain credentials. and voila, we've stolen the username and password hash of an unsuspecting user.

+For a more ridgid definition, let's consult the MITRE ATT&CK framework.
+We can find LLMNR Poisoning and SMB relay under Adversary-In-The-Middle.
+ID T1557.001:

 <img width="345" alt="network diagram" src="https://github.com/user-attachments/assets/cc477f55-d432-4727-af12-a605bf202d59" />

 Let's set the stage:
 We've got an ad domain comprised of a dc and a client machine, which we will target for this attack.
-We have kali ready with responder to carry out the attack. finally, we've converted our private switch to an internal one in hyper-v, which allows our host os to peer inside and watch the traffic with wireshark.
+We have kali ready with responder to carry out the attack. finally, we've converted our private switch to an internal one in hyper-v, which allows our host os to recieve multicast traffic from the simulation environment.
 So, let's kick off the capture in wireshark and start up responder on kali:

 <img width="427" alt="image" src="https://github.com/user-attachments/assets/6bfdd0a2-f1a1-4667-85b4-69084cbfa569" />